scipy-conference/scipy_proceedings/papers/anna_haensch/paper.rst

    :figclass: w
    :scale: 35%

-   This is a rubric for the policy project that formed a core component of the formal assessment of students throughout the course. :label:`rubric`
+   Rubric for the policy project that formed a core component of the formal assessment of students throughout the course. :label:`rubric`

 The policy project culminated with in-class “micro presentations” and a policy paper.
 We dedicated two days of class in week 13 for in-class presentations, for which each student presented one slide consisting of a descriptive title, one visualization, and several “key takeaways” from the project.
 This extremely restrictive format helped students to think critically about the narrative information conveyed in a visualization, and was designed to create time for robust conversation around each presentation.